RTX toxin: In Escherichia coli

 RTX toxins have been found in numerous strains of pathogenic E. coli.
 The prototypical RTX toxin, α-haemolysin (HlyA; TC# 1.C.11.1.3), is a common virulence factor in uropathogenic E. coli (UPEC), the leading cause of urinary tract infections.
 The hly operon encodes the RTX toxin (HlyA), the HlyA activation protein HlyC (an acyltransferase; TC# 9.A.40.1.1), and two proteins of the T1SS machinery.
 The Hyl T1SS includes the ABC transporter HlyB (TC# 3.A.1.109.1), the membrane fusion protein HlyD (TC# 8.A.1.3.1), and the outer membrane protein TolC (TC# 1.B.17.1.1).
-While hlyB and hlyD genes are located within the hly operon, TolC is a multifunctional protein encodedd outside the hly operon.
+While hlyB and hlyD genes are located within the hly operon, TolC is a multifunctional protein encoded outside the hly operon.

 Enterohaemorrhagic Escherichia coli (EHEC) also produces an RTX toxin.
 EHEC haemolysin (EHEC-Hly) was discovered in the EHEC serotype O157:H7.
 The EHEC-Hly operon contains four E. coli hly homologs: EHEC-hlyA, EHEC-hlyC, EHEC-hlyB, and EHEC-hlyD.
 Shiga toxins (Stx) are the primary virulence factors in enterohaemorrhagic E. coli but EHEC produces several other virulence factors capable of damaging the vascular endothelium in EHEC infections.
 EHEC-Hly is expressed in numerous EHEC serogroups known to cause severe infections in humans.
 EHEC-Hly is transported within EHEC-secreted outer membrane vesicles (OMVs) in vitro.
 This mode of transport increases virulence by aiding in EHEC-Hly delivery to target cells.